WCSCourses/WWPG_2021/manuals/module_transcriptomics/module_transcriptomics.md

-# Module 5 - RNA-seq 1
+# Module 5 - Transcriptomics

 ## Table of contents